WORK WITH US

 JOB VACANCIES AT DVSC

-DVSC is currently recruiting for a Wellbeing Partnerships Lead to develop our Wellbeing Services.
+DVSC is currently recruiting for a Wellbeing Partnerships Coordinator to develop our Wellbeing Services.
 The job description with person specification, and application form are available below.

 DVSC runs as a social enterprise and all posts in the organisation are subject to an annual funding review.